LeopoldSallan/LeopoldSallan/README.md

 ## Me

 - 📍 Based in France.
-- 🌱 Currently working with Typescript and working on a Flutter startup project.
+- 🌱 Currently working on a Flutter startup project and learning adonisJS framework.
 - 🏫 I am studying at Epitech and open to work as a *Freelance* (front-end, back-end), and/or willing to contribute to open-source projects.

 ## Contact